Skip to main content

 The full transcript appears in the right pane of any saved note, below the AI summary.
 Transcripts are also saved as plain text files in ~/Library/Application Support/stenoai/transcripts/.

-See Transcription models for a full comparison of the available Whisper models.
+See Transcription models for a comparison of the Parakeet and Whisper engines.

 Transcripts are saved as plain text files.
 You can open and edit them in any text editor.
 Changes to the transcript file are reflected in Steno the next time you open the note.